 We are committed to delivering a strong focus on compliance and enforcement to minimise the risks of alcohol and gambling related harm in the community, as well as providing consistent and transparent decision making, and effectively engaging and communicating with our stakeholders and the broader community.

-Read more about our guiding principles by downloading our Strategic Approach (PDF, 2MB) to see how our values support key policies such as the Alcohol-Related Harm Local Intervention Framework (PDF, 913KB).
+Read more about our guiding principles by downloading our Strategic Approach (PDF, 2MB).